What Treatment Problems Could There Be?

 - Specialist orthodontists have more extensive experience from the outset as they are required to treat many orthodontic cases as part of their training.
-This gives them the confidence to deal with more complex cases, and hidden or unexpected challenges.
-Later in their careers, they become even more proficient as they limit their practice to orthodontics only.

 - Specialist orthodontists don’t just straighten teeth; they can correct issues with your jaws and bite, ensuring your bite is comfortable and functional at the end of treatment.

 - Because of their more extensive skills and knowledge, specialist orthodontists can offer a wider range of solutions and braces and unlike many dentists with an interest in orthodontics are not limited to just one system or restricted to quick-fix fads.

 - Specialist orthodontists are better equipped to invest in the latest technology and be the first to carry out new treatment opportunities.